📅 Last Updated: January 30, 2026

 10. 2023 Investment in US Fintech Companies Declined by 60%

 In the first quarter, fintech trailed only enterprise software in investments, securing a substantial $14 billion in venture capital funding.
-Yet, this represents a decline of 60% from the same period in 2022.
+Yet, this represents a decline of 60% from the same period in 2022, reflecting the broader correction in startup funding across technology sectors.

 11. Funding by Sub-Industries